-This is the second post about my GTD system.
+This is the second post about how I get things done (GTD) with Todoist, Evernote and Google Calendar.
 Now that everything is safely captured in Todoist and Evernote, what do I do?
 It’s time for the organize step – sorting through everything you captured and getting the important things into your agenda – Google Calendar in my case.

 I do this during a weekly review, usually on Friday (at work) or Saturday (at home).
 I am quite strict with not doing personal projects at work and not working during the weekend, but the weekly review – which covers both types of projects – is something I can’t get around.
 Since my inboxes (Todoist and Evernote) are combined, it’s not logical to go through the process I describe below twice.

 Evernote Inbox Zero